ropensci/rnaturalearth/cran-comments.md

 - There are two notes:

   - Package suggested but not available for checking: 'rnaturalearthhires'.
-  - Found 416 marked Latin-1 strings because some files contains country names.
+  - Found 416 marked Latin-1 strings because some files contains counfry names.